-But I want to provide you some information that might just change that perspective — and I am talking specifically about information you will not get from most any other source.
+But I want to provide you with some information that might just change that perspective — and I’m talking specifically about information you will not get from most any other source.

-Most of the heckling any comedian experiences is caused by the comedian themselves.
-But you won’t hear that from most comedians.
+Most of the heckling any comedian experiences is usually caused by the comedian themselves.
+But oddly enough, you won’t hear that from most comedians.

 - The comedian’s stand-up routine is simply not funny and is not generating laughs.

 - The comedian’s stand-up routine isn’t tight.
 In other words, there may be some laughs, but they a few and far between.

 - The comedian’s stand-up routine is rude, offensive or otherwise severely turns off an audience.

 - The comedian is riffing by putting down members of the audience [insert put down aspect here].

 The problem many comedian have is that they are under the false impression that once they get on stage, it is the audience’s “job” to endure what that comedian has offer no matter how unfunny, rude or offensive they may be.